 Once your child is enrolled in home teaching, the home teacher will contact your child’s regular school teachers to make sure that your child is getting the homework assignments needed to prepare for returning to school when medically appropriate.
 As the parent, you should meet with the home teacher to review the plan for home teaching and to provide clear information about your child’s illness and treatment so lessons can be planned accordingly.
 It may be helpful to have the home teacher communicate directly with your child’s oncology nurse or social worker so they can answer any specific questions and also serve as an ongoing resource when needed.

 Home instruction usually occurs two or three times per week for an hour or more each visit and is scheduled around medical appointments or treatments.
 The teacher will provide instruction, review homework and make assignments or other work such as projects.
 A home teacher may continue to work with a student during ongoing hospitalizations, especially if the hospital is nearby.
-If the child has special learning needs, the home teacher can assist in accessing appropriate school services (see Learning Problems During and After Treatment) for any child requiring special education accommodations.
+If the child has special learning needs, the home teacher can assist in accessing appropriate school services (see Learning Problems During or After Treatment) for any child requiring special education accommodations.

 While home teaching provides less actual teaching time than school, most students will be able to earn the credits needed to stay current with regular classes and grade placement.
 When a child is scheduled to return to regular school, the home teacher can also facilitate re-entry.